somewhatabstract/AnyStatus/README.md

 ---------------------------------------

-**AnyStatus** is a free and open source Visual Studio Extension that adds basic monitoring capabilities to Visual Studio for resources and applications you run on your development or other environments.
-AnyStatus can monitor Builds (TFS, Jenkins, TeamCity & AppVeyor), Ping, TCP, HTTP, Windows Services and more.
+**AnyStatus** is a free and open source **Visual Studio Extension** that adds basic monitoring capabilities to Visual Studio for resources and applications you run on your development or other environments.
 AnyStatus runs in the background and does not have a significant impact on the performance or startup of Visual Studio.

 See the [changelog](CHANGELOG.md) for changes and roadmap.

-**Note:** This is an alpha version that comes with an incomplete set of basic features and has some known issues.
-I will be constantly working on AnyStatus to make sure every bug is fixed and all designed features are implemented.

 ## Features